memgraph/docs/docs/how-to-guides/use-init-flags.md

 ![memgraph-lab-init-file](../data/how-to-guides/memgraph-lab-init-file.png)

-Notice how the current value of `init_file` is updated to the path to the CYPHERL file inside the container.
+Notice how the current value of `init_file` is updated with the path to the CYPHERL file inside the container.

-## Use init-data-file flag with Docker
+## Use the `init-data-file` flag with Docker

 ### 1. Create all necessary files

-First, create a directory called `my_init_test` and create `data.cypherl` and Dockerfile inside it.
+First, create a local directory called `my_init_test` with `data.cypherl` and Dockerfile inside it.

-Here is the content of `data.cypherl` file:
+Below is the content of the `data.cypherl` file:

 ```
 CREATE INDEX ON :__mg_vertex__(__mg_id__);